basisjs/articles/en-US/tutorial/part1/index.md

 Once the template changes are saved, the text turns red.
 There is no need to refresh the page.

-In the template, we have added a special tag `<b: style>`.
+In the template we have added a special tag `<b: style>`.
 This tag says that when you use this template, you need to connect the specified stylesheet to the page.
 Relative paths are resolved with respect to the template file.
 Any number of stylesheet files can be connected to a template.
 We do not need to worry about adding and removing styles.
 The framework takes care of it.

 So, we have just created a simple static view.
 But in web applications it is all about dynamics.
 So let's try to use ​in the template some values ​from the presentation and try to somehow communicate with it.
 For the first one can use _bindings_, and for the second - for communication - _actions_.

 ## Bindings and actions

-Bindings allow to transfer values ​​from a representation to its `DOM` fragment.
-Unlike most template systems, `basis.js` templates have no direct access to properties of a representation.
-And so bindings can use only those values ​​that the representation itself provides to a template.
+Bindings allow to transfer values ​​from a view to its `DOM` fragment.
+Unlike most template systems, `basis.js` templates have no direct access to properties of a view.
+And so bindings can use only those values ​​that the view itself provides to a template.

 To set ​​which values will be available in a given template, use a `binding` property in a description of an instance or of a class that inherits from `basis.ui.Node`.
 The values (bindings) are described in the form of the object, where keys are names that will be available in the template, and each value (of a `basis.ui.Node.binding` object) is a function that calculates a corresponding value (a binding) for the template.
-So the function only parameter is the owner of the template, that is the representation itself.
+So the function only parameter is the owner of the template, that is the view itself.
 This is how you can provide a `name` value in a template:

 ```js
 var Node = require('basis.ui').Node;